SamoraHunter/Image-operations/README.md

   This is likely only to be of concern on very slow machines or with large numbers of files / high demand.

 # Image similarity check, opencv, numpy, multiprocessing
-set the path to the archive will all the images to be compared, each image will be compared to each other image in the archive. images must be the same dimension set the threshold for comparison below, the closer to zero the more similar images must be to warrant archiving Intended usage: run the script with a folder of images set, the script will leave only non similar images in the archive Set the number of logical cores you have.
+Set the path to the archive will all the images to be compared, each image will be compared to each other image in the archive.

+Images must be the same dimension

+Set the threshold for comparison below, the closer to zero the more similar images must be to warrant archiving

+Intended usage: run the script with a folder of images set, the script will leave only non similar images in the archive

+Set the number of logical cores you have.
 I have a 12 core with 24 logical so I set 24.

 Example: You have a large number of images, some are almost duplicates for example taken only a frame apart.
 An image hash comparison would fail to sort them here.